lew-nay/lew-nay/src/content/work/robotics-systems-design-project.md

 By the end of the project, the robot was capable of SLAM (Simultaneous Localisation and Mapping) and exploration of an unknown environment, I accomplished this via the integration of multiple ROS2 packages and bespoke code.

 The full codebase of the project, including both my own and my three teammate's contributions, is available <a href="https://github.com/lew-nay/RoboticsSystemsDesignProject">here.</a>

+> What did I learn?

+In this project, I developed my ability across the ROS2 framework, developed my ability in Python and systems integration, my modelling ability in Fusion as I designed the mounting apparatus for all parts of the completed robot.
+I was also responsible for the report writing in my team allowing me to develop my ability in LaTeX.